Cloud Strategy

 Identity Security

-Single OIDC IdP federated to every cloud, with FIDO2 break-glass
+One OIDC IdP federated · FIDO2 break-glass